awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 + `SourceDBClusterSnapshotIdentifier` – The identifier for the DB cluster snapshot to be copied\.
 If you are copying the snapshot to another AWS Region, this identifier must be in the ARN format for the source AWS Region\.
 + `TargetDBClusterSnapshotIdentifier` – The identifier for the new copy of the DB cluster snapshot\.

-The following code creates a copy of a snapshot `arn:aws:rds:us-east-1:123456789012:cluster-snapshot:aurora-cluster1-snapshot-20130805` named `myclustersnapshotcopy` in the us\-west\-1 Region\.
+The following code creates a copy of a snapshot `arn:aws:rds:us-east-1:123456789012:cluster-snapshot:aurora-cluster1-snapshot-20130805` named `myclustersnapshotcopy` in the US West \(N\.
+California\) Region\.
 When the copy is made, all tags on the original snapshot are copied to the snapshot copy\.

 **Example**